SUBMISSION DEADLINE: 18 June 2014, 23:59 UTC/GMT

 You will have the opportunity to give a short presentation, where you can explain your work in greater detail than it is possible in a demo situation.
 Details on this presentation will be included in the acceptance notification.

-All accepted work will be documented in the SIGGRAPH Asia 2013 website and on the Full Conference DVD-ROM, as well as on the ACM Digital Library.
+All accepted work will be documented in the SIGGRAPH Asia 2014 website and distributed through the ACM Digital Library.

 We will work closely with you to insure proper and effective installation of your work.
-In general, accepted researchers are responsible for bringing or shipping their work to SIGGRAPH Asia 2013 in Hong Kong.
+In general, accepted researchers are responsible for bringing or shipping their work to SIGGRAPH Asia 2014 in Shenzhen, China.
 Contributors are also responsible for return shipping after the conference.

 If your work arrives at the conference center, and it is not as depicted in your submission or is not ready for demonstration, we reserve the right to exclude it from the Emerging Technologies exhibition.